 Hauser's techniques or show that Apple's conjoint study in this case establishe[d] a causal nexus."
-Id. at 13.
+Id. at \13.

 In making these factual findings, the district court followed our case law faithfully.
 Nothing in the district court's opinion suggests that it deviated from our precedent.
-Rather, the majority deviates from our precedent by repeating as a mantra the phrase "some connection" in Apple Inc. v.
+Rather, it is the majority that deviates from our precedent by repeating as a mantra the phrase "some connection" in Apple Inc. v.
 Samsung Electronics Co., 735 F.3d 1352 (Fed.
 Cir.
 2013) ("Apple III") detached from the causal nexus standard explained in our prior cases.
 See Majority Op. at 9, 10, 11 n.1, 12, 17.
-For example, we have held that
+The phrase "some connection" was not made in a vacuum, but instead in the context of our prior decisions, which goes ignored by the majority here.